-During fiscal 2012, we recorded special charges of approximately \$8.4 million.
-These special charges included: \$7.9 million for severance and fringe benefit costs in accordance with our ongoing benefit plan or statutory requirements at foreign locations for 95 manufacturing, engineering and SMG&A employees; \$0.2 million for lease obligation costs for facilities that we ceased using during the third quarter of fiscal 2012; \$0.1 million for contract termination costs; and \$0.2 million for the write-off of property, plant and equipment.
-These actions resulted in estimated annual cost savings of approximately \$12.0 million.
-We have terminated the employment of all employees associated with these actions.
+During fiscal 2014, we recorded special charges of approximately \$37.3 million.
+These special charges included \$37.9 million for severance and fringe benefit costs in accordance with our ongoing benefit plan or statutory requirements at foreign locations for 341 manufacturing, engineering and SMG&A employees; \$0.5 million for lease obligations costs for facilities that we ceased using during the fourth quarter of fiscal 2014; and \$0.4 million for the impairment of assets that have no future use located at closed facilities.
+We reversed approximately \$1.4 million of our severance accrual related to charges taken in fiscal 2013, primarily due to severance costs being lower than our estimates.
+We terminated the employment of all employees associated with this action.
+We expect this action will result in estimated annual cost savings of approximately \$46.2 million, once fully implemented.

 During fiscal 2013, we recorded special charges of approximately \$29.8 million for severance and fringe benefit costs in accordance with our ongoing benefit plan or statutory requirements at foreign locations for 235 engineering and SMG&A employees.
-As of November 1, 2014, the Company still employed 2 of the 235 employees included in this cost reduction action.
-These employees must continue to be employed by the Company until their employment is involuntarily terminated in order to receive the severance benefit.
+We terminated the employment of all employees associated with this action.
 This action resulted in annual cost savings of approximately \$32.6 million.